guidoeco/route-clearance/README.md

 2. Create subdirectories for each region,
 3. Extract the associated route-clearance table pages as individual PDF files,
 4. Extract segmented TSV data from each pages, and
-5. Combine, clean and recombine the data with a TSV page-file for each page table in the 'report' directory
+5. Combine, clean and recombine the data with a TSV page-file for each page table in the *report* directory
+6. Concatenate all TSV page-files for a route in the *output* directory

-Are completed by executing the `run.sh` script:
+Are executing with the `run.sh` script:
 ```
    $ ./run.sh
 ```